coreos/etcd-operator/doc/user/backup_service.md

 - etcdVersion (optional): backup service checks the compatibility between the latest backup and the etcd server with passed in `etcdVersion`.
 For example, if we want to get a backup for etcd server 3.1.0, we should set etcdVersion to 3.1.0.
 Backup service will check the if its latest backup can be used to restore a 3.1.0 etcd cluster.

+- etcdRevision (optional): when both etcdVersion and etcdRevision are provided, a backup with revision equal to etcdRevision and taken from the etcd cluster with version equal to etcdVersion will be returned.

 Response Headers

 - X-etcd-Version: the etcd cluster version tht the backup was made from